-With plugins you can extend the functionality of BlueConic.
-BlueConic offers pluggable options in many areas, allowing you to customize BlueConic to your needs.
-BlueConic has a range of standard and certified plugins that are offered in the Plugins gallery.
+BlueConic plugins let you extend the functionality of the BlueConic platform.
+BlueConic offers pluggable options in many areas, including connections, AI Workbench notebooks, dialogues, insights, etc., allowing you to customize BlueConic to your needs.
+BlueConic has a range of plugins offered in the Plugins gallery.

 As a developer, you can also develop and deploy your own custom plugins.
 For tutorials on developing your own custom plugins, see Getting Started.